ToshioCP/Gobject-tutorial/src/sec9.src.md

 - 10-28: "notify" signal handler is extended to support three types of objects: TInt, TDouble and TStr.
 Because TNumStr is a child of TStr, TNumStr instance is also supported.
-- 30-56: This function `t_print` uses `to_s` function to convert TInt and/or TDouble to a string.
-Then, displays the result of the comparison of two TComparable objects.
+- 30-64: `t_print` function.
+It has three parameters and builds an output string, then shows it to the display.
+When it builds the output, strings are surrounded with double quotes.
-- 58-70: `compare` compares two TComparable objects and calls `t_print` to display the result.
+- 66-80: `compare` compares two TComparable objects and calls `t_print` to display the result.
-- 72-125: `main` function.
+- 82-118: `main` function.
-- 82-88: Creates TInt, TDouble, two TStr, two TNumStr and GObject instances.
+- 92-97: Creates TInt, TDouble, three TStr and GObject instances.
+They are given values.
-- 90-95: Connects "notify" signal.
+- 99-103: Connects "notify" signals.
-- 97-102: Set values and strings of TInt, TDouble, TStr and TNumStr.
-- 104: Compares TInt and TDouble.
+- 105: Compares TInt and TDouble.
-- 105: Compares two TStr.
+- 105-106: Compares two TStr.
-- 106: Compares two TNumStr.
-- 107: Check equality between TDouble and GObject.
+- 108: Check the equality between TDouble and GObject.
 This makes an error because GObject doesn't implement TComparable.
-- 109-115: Compare "100" and "50" as TStr first, then as TNumStr.
-"100" is smaller than "50" if they are TStr.
-"100" is bigger than "50" if they are TNumStr.
-- 117-123: Frees objects.
+- 111-116 Frees objects.

 ## Compilation and execution